 If you follow us on our Facebook or Instagram you might have noticed that we’re a little obsessed with all the murals popping up around town.
 For the last few years, Jacksonville has started to become more colorful as local and world-renown artists paint the city.

 So, due to our latest fascination, I’ve decided to give you a list of our 10 favorite murals, along with where you may find them.
-Check them out:
+Check